Guidance and teaching materials to ensure learners with autism are included in the classroom

 Show how autism need not be a barrier to achieving great things with this presentation, including examples of scientists, actors and sports personalities who are on the spectrum.

-- Developing conversation skills lesson
+- Conversation skills lesson

 Practise some of the basic skills associated with having meaningful conversations using this lesson activity, including a fully-resourced game and assessment questions.